ericfields/StockBot/documentation/SETUP_NOTES.md

 ## Configuring a database

-Portfolios are stored within a database.
-In order to use the Portfolios feature, you must configure a database for the bot.
+Indexes are stored within a database.
+In order to use the Indexes feature, you must configure a database for the bot.
 See [Databases in Django](https://docs.djangoproject.com/en/2.2/ref/databases/) for guidance on configuring a database.
 You would configure these database settings in the StockBot [database_settings.py](database_settings.py) file.

 ### Sample Database Configuration - PostgreSQL